-- Written notice of probation for up to one year.
-The restrictions for probation will be determined by the Disciplinary Committee and can involve the following restrictions: - A. The student cannot hold any student office in any association or club during the period of probation, and must resign such an office upon a finding by the Disciplinary Committee. - B. If the student boards at COM-FSM, the student must remain on campus between the hours of 6:00 pm and 6:00 am, unless exempted by a counselor or an administrator. - C. A notice of probation is placed in the student's permanent academic record.
-Student's parents will be notified only when in compliance with FERPA regulations. - D. A notice that any further violations of college policy will result in even more harsh sanctions, including suspension. - Referral for not less than ten (10) hours and not more than twenty (20) hours of drug/alcohol education/counseling, which must be completed within three months of the decision by the Disciplinary Committee. - 3.
-Any other restrictions reasonably necessary to enforce the goals implicit in this policy.
+- A notice of probation for up to one year.
+The restrictions for probation will be determined by the Disciplinary Committee and can involve the following restrictions: - A. The student cannot hold any student office in any association or club during the period of probation, and must resign such an office upon a finding by the Disciplinary Committee. - B. If the student boards at COM-FSM, the student must remain on campus between the hours of 6:00 pm and 6:00 am, unless exempted by a counselor or an administrator. - A notice of probation is placed in the student's permanent academic record. - D. Student's parents will be notified only when in compliance with FERPA regulations.